Human Cognition in Machines: A Unified Perspective of World Models: Video World Models

-A critical memory challenge involves converting bidirectional video models to generate long videos autoregressively.
+Several works focus specifically on converting bidirectional video generators into long-horizon autoregressive world models.
 Self-Forcing~\cite{selfforcing} addresses the train-test exposure bias by simulating inference conditions during training, performing autoregressive rollouts with rolling KV caching to condition future frames on the model's own self-generated past.
-Building on this, Causal Forcing~\cite{casualforcing} bridges the architectural gap by utilizing an autoregressive teacher for ODE distillation, ensuring strict causal history mapping.
-Reward Forcing~\cite{rewardforcing} takes a structural approach to long-term memory via the "EMA-Sink" mechanism, which maintains fixed-size context tokens.
+Building on this, Causal Forcing~\cite{casualforcing} uses an autoregressive teacher for ODE distillation, encouraging strict causal history mapping.
+Reward Forcing~\cite{rewardforcing} takes a structural approach to long-term memory via the \emph{EMA-Sink} mechanism, which maintains fixed-size context tokens for long-term coherence.
 Finally, some works achieve real-time speeds due to their effective and efficient world representation~\cite{hacohen2024ltx,helios}.
 Helios~\cite{helios} approaches long-horizon memory through a highly optimized deep compression flow.
 Rather than relying on standard anti-drifting memory heuristics like self-forcing, Helios heavily compresses the historical and noisy context and explicitly simulates drifting during training.
+Overall, these methods show that memory in video world models is not merely a matter of context length, but of designing latent states that remain stable and causal under repeated rollout.